Open Corporations: Everything You Need to Know

 - Voting requirements for shareholders

-Bylaws are usually adopted at the first board of of directors meeting.
+Bylaws are usually adopted at the first board of directors meeting.

 If you need help with how to open corporations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.